 Empathize With Your Stepchild

-Adolescents may have the hardest time adjusting to a stepparent as they have grown accustomed to one style of parenting and household living.
+Adolescents may have the hardest time adjusting to a stepparent, as they have grown accustomed to one style of parenting and household living.
 From the ages of 10-14, kids are going through a lot of developmental changes.
 Add major family changes into the mix and this can leave kids feeling overwhelmed, scared, anxious, and like they lack any semblance of control.
 Understanding what your stepchild may be going through can help you navigate how to create a healthy relationship with them.
 Encourage lots of open discussions where the child or children can talk about their feelings and opinions.
 Remember that you made the choice to create this family, and the kids didn't.
 Offer them healthy ways to deal with their emotions by remaining open and empathetic.

 Foster a Respectful Household

-Navigating Discipline As a Stepparent
+Navigating Discipline as a Stepparent

-If you and your partner decide that you both will equally co-parent, rules must be put in place so everyone is on the same page.
+If you and your partner decide that you will both equally co-parent, rules must be put in place so everyone is on the same page.
 To do so: